fortinet/fortidast-gitlab/README.md

 # Overview

-Gitlab CI/CD establishes connection with FortiPenTest REST API server and triggers automated scan upon each commit.
+Gitlab CI/CD establishes connection with FortiDAST REST API server and triggers automated scan upon each commit.

-# 2.Integrating FortiPenTest with Gitlab for CI/CD
+# 2.Integrating FortiDAST with Gitlab for CI/CD

 ## 2.1.
 Configuration Details Needed from UI

--   Go to the FortiPenTest UI.
+-   Go to the FortiDAST UI.

 -   Click on User icon and click on settings.